The *batch axes#

 Thus, allowing for arbitrary batch dimensions will help you write code in a way that is mostly transparent to the number of repetitions.

-E.g., the following function computes the dot product between batch of arrays:
+E.g., the following function computes the dot product between batches of arrays:

 >>> import jax